Cluster Design¶

 Worker Availability¶

-- Currently 1 worker node
+- Currently 4 worker nodes

 - All control plane nodes can also run workloads